 Who do we work with?

-- Armed forces including female security sector staff associations
+- Women's civil society organizations and female security sector staff associations

 - Local, regional and international organizations like the UN, OSCE and NATO